 “The falls of our life provide us the energy to be propelled onto a higher path.”
 The Kabbalah

 It ended up being really bad.
-I had no friends, no support, no way of getting back home..
-I was stuck there.
+I had no friends, no support, no way of getting back home; I was stuck there.
 I lived and worked with some of the nastiest adult bullies I have ever met.
-These were top notch British A-holes who moved to Indonesia to have no responsibilities and live like kings… Even the director of studies was this way.
+These were top notch British A-holes who moved to Indonesia to have no responsibilities and live like kings and even the director of studies was this way.
 They drank every day, did lots of drugs, and slept with as many prostitutes as they desired.

-They set out to make sure I knew every day how pathetic and stupid they thought I was..
-At work, in the office, at home.
-Any chance they got they had a keen ability to see my weaknesses and make fun of me..
-And I had to put up with it.
+They set out to make sure I knew every day how pathetic and stupid they thought I was.
+At work, in the office, at home, any chance they got they had a keen ability to see my weaknesses and make fun of me and I had no choice but to put up with it.

-3 months later I couldn’t eat, sleep, and barely focus.
+Three months later I couldn’t eat, sleep, and barely focus.
 I was so stressed out all I did was cry all the time..
 I felt broken and I really believed all the horrible stuff they would tell me every day.
-They joked about me killing myself and I was seriously contemplating it..

 I was breaking down and falling apart and I didn’t know if I could continue on anymore.
 The worst part was I felt so alone, so isolated, and the worse I got the more powerful they became.